 It now appears that a good many of the treatments have ultimately done more harm than good over the long term.
 That is the main reason that I sought out other methods of treatment that were not toxic and generally harmful.”

-Question: What impressed you the most about Hope4Cancer Institute that helped you make the decision to come here?
+Question: What impressed you the most about Hope4Cancer Treatment Centers that helped you make the decision to come here?

 Vernon: The use and availability of a cancer treatment approach that was not using methods that were now known by me to be of help only on a short-term basis, but were wrought by all manner of horrific side effects was impressive to me when I read about “Hope4Cancer” on its website.

 Question: What did you like best about the Hope4Cancer clinic experience during your stay there how was it different from any of your other experiences?

 Vernon: I liked the general approach of not using the same methods that I had come to know about the treatment of cancer.
 I thoroughly enjoyed the general atmosphere of the clinic setting, with its staff of folks who seemed to be genuine caregivers as opposed to be just “holding down a job”.
 Since the methods used at the clinic were all new to me it was just a fascinating place to be for the three weeks that I spent there.
 It was the high point of my year of 2013, to say the least.
 I learned a lot and got a tremendous insight into what could be done for cancer patients if only the will to do so were there.

 I learned a lot and got tremendous insight into what could be done for cancer patients if only the will to do so were there.”

 Question: What stood out among the treatments that you received?

 Vernon: Everything that I came in contact with at the clinics stood out because I had known nothing of these machines and methods of treating cancer before coming to and reading about the clinic.